Home

 If the HELIOS trial is successful, it could represent a paradigm shift in how we approach the laboratory portion of IVF.
 Currently, embryologists work hard to create an environment that mimics the human body as closely as possible.
 The addition of near-infrared light for embryos in IVF adds a proactive layer of metabolic support that has never been available before.

 Increasing the number of usable embryos is a "game-changer" for patients.
 In a typical IVF cycle, not every egg will become a high-quality embryo suitable for transfer.
 By improving the "success rate" of each individual embryo, patients may have more opportunities for a successful transfer from a single egg retrieval, reducing the emotional and financial burden of repeated cycles.
+"If successful, this approach could represent a new way to safely support embryo development and help more patients achieve a healthy pregnancy," says Dr. Williams.

 Conclusion